The Reduced PC-Algorithm: Improved Causal Structure Learning in Large Random Networks: Appendix B. Additional Simulation Results

 \section{Appendix B. Additional Simulation Results}

-In this section, we display some simulation results comparing our algorithm to the PC-Algorithm in estimating dense graphs.
+In this section, we present some simulation results comparing our algorithms to the PC-Algorithm in estimating dense graphs.
 The simulation setup is otherwise identical to that described in the main paper.
 We consider a low-dimensional setting, with $p = 100$ and $n = 200$, as well as a high-dimensional setting, with $p = 200$ and $n = 100$.
 For Erd\H{o}s-R{\'e}nyi graphs, we use a constant edge probability of 0.05, corresponding to an expected degree of 5 for the low-dimensional graph and 10 for the high-dimensional graph.
 For power law graphs, we use an expected degree of 6 in both graphs.

-While estimation quality is worse in the dense setting for both methods, we observe in Figure~\ref{fig:ERdense} and Figure~\ref{fig:PLdense} similar trends as in the main paper.
-Our method performs as well as the PC-Algorithm in estimating Erd\H{o}s-R{\'e}nyi graphs, and shows an improvement for power law graphs.
+While estimation quality is worse in the dense setting for all methods, we observe in Figure~\ref{fig:ERdense} and Figure~\ref{fig:PLdense} similar trends as in the main paper.
+Our methods perform as well as the PC-Algorithm in estimating Erd\H{o}s-R{\'e}nyi graphs, and shows some improvement for power law graphs.
+Both versions of rPC give similar results.

 We also include more simulation results comparing path faithfulness to the restricted strong faithfulness assumption.
 As in Section~\ref{sec:faithfullness}, 1000 random DAGs were generated from Erd\H{o}s-R{\'e}nyi and power law families, with edge weights drawn independently from a $\text{Uniform}(-1, 1)$ distribution.
 Here, we consider graphs of size $p = 10$ and $p = 20$, with faithfulness condition parameters $\lambda = 0.001$ and $\eta = 2$.
 The results are shown in Table~\ref{tab:faithsim10} and Table~\ref{tab:faithsim30}.